Brennen-Hill/Brennen-Hill.github.io/_presentations/Geometry-of-Cortical-Computation.md

 ---
 layout: page
-title: "The Geometry of Cortical Computation: Manifold Disentanglement and Predictive Dynamics in VCNet"
+title: "The Geometry of Cortical Computation"
 description: Presented at the NeurIPS Workshop on Symmetry and Geometry in Neural Representations
 importance: 1
 img: assets/img/posters/Geometry-of-Cortical-Computation.png